Octagon-simon/octaValidate/README.md

 Didn't see the rule you're looking for?
 Don't worry!

-With **octaValidate**, you have the power to define your custom validation rule and it will be processed as if it were a default rule.
+With **octaValidate**, you have the power to define your custom validation rule and it will be processed as if it were an inbuilt rule.

 ## CUSTOM VALIDATION RULES

-In some cases where you need to define your custom validation rule, use the method below.
+In some cases where you need to define a custom validation rule, use the method below.

 ```javascript
 //syntax for custom rule